0xOvid/BotR_ClimbingCompetition/README.md

 # TODO
 - lav en intro side hvis det er første gang folk logger ind
 - lav det så at databasen ikke bliver slettet men at den bliver rykket til en .bak fil med tidspunkt
-- implementer state management?
-- maybe setup traefik

 # TODO: 2025-08-03
 - Add propper initialization script for initial seutp and testing
 - figure out calculations for score in the app
 - create structured logging - and maybe have it stored in the database
+- Create lock for database when competition in is swing

+# .:: Changelog ::.
 - Create leaderboard

-- Create lock for database when competition in is swing
 - Migrate do admin page v2.0

-## .:: DONE ::.
 - tjek om man kan få fil download til at virke for både windows og linux
 - admin siden loader ikke uden database - fiks
 - fix css its a bit to small for people on mobile